 Facilitated by K. C. Boyd, a school librarian with the D.C. public schools and member of the Washington Teachers’ Union (WTU) Equity Collaborative.

 Mindful Moments: Radical Wellness for Black Lives [ASL]Read About Workshop Workshop Slides

 Workshop Description: All Ages.
 In this country, Black people have been experiencing collective trauma for hundreds of years.
-This manifests in our body and causes many illnesses and pain.
+This manifests in our bodies and causes many illnesses and pain.
 We have to be radical (not unapologetic) when it comes to taking care of ourselves.
 In this workshop, participants will take time to explore their personal challenges with wellness and practice some strategies to begin using in their wellness practice.
 We will explore the three major functions of the brain and how trauma is stored in the body.
 Then we will explore mindful movement and breathing and reflect on the experience in our body.
-Participants will leave with a three step framework to practice radical wellness daily.
+Participants will leave with a three-step framework to practice radical wellness daily.

 Facilitated by Dekebra Crowe, mindfulness educator and founder of DC Royal GEMS, a wellness education consulting firm based in Washington, D.C.